• Skip to primary navigation

 Should we imply from this that parenting is so difficult an endeavor that we need this much research?
 On the contrary, I think this massive amount of research speaks to the importance of parenting in our world.
 We enter our parenting journey with love in our hearts.
 Along the way, our task of parenting becomes a bit more complex and we have many questions.
 Yes, some of the best parenting advice comes from traditional knowledge passed down from grandparents.
 However, in an ever-changing parenting landscape, we need to look beyond the realm of anecdotal evidence at times.

 That’s where research comes into play.
-To my mind, the research is not meant to tell us how to parent in the “right way,” but rather it’s there to complement our innate parental intuition.
-We can use research to guide our decision making, to gain more insight into our children’s behavior, and to learn more about how children develop.
+To my mind, research is not meant to tell us how to parent in the “right way,” but rather it’s there to complement our innate parental intuition.
+We can use research to guide our decision-making, to gain more insight into our children’s behavior, and to learn more about how children develop.

 Imagine feeling empowered to make parenting decisions based on real science, not societal pressure.
 Think about how confident you will feel when you have the knowledge and strategies to meet your child’s needs.
 Imagine looking at your children and knowing that they are developing a kind, empathetic spirit that will serve the world in a positive way.